 Open fires and fireworks on any property including the beach and Beach Club are prohibited by South Carolina law.
 The use of firearms is also prohibited.

 All residential homes will have a uniform mailbox and 911 identification sign.
 Please contact the ADMINISTRATION office at the Welcome Center for owner installation and repair costs.
 The costs of the 911 signs and mailboxes are the owner’s responsibility.

-No boat, motor home, trailer or recreational vehicle or trailer may be left upon any portion of Shipyard Plantation for longer than 48 hours without the written consent of SPOA unless it is stored in a garage.
+No boat, motor home, trailer, or recreational vehicle or trailer may be left upon any portion of Shipyard for longer than 48 hours without the written consent of SPOA unless it is stored in a garage.
 Access permitted once per season.
-The Covenants define the recreational vehicle to include motor homes, boats, trailers, motorcycles, mini-bikes, scooters, go-carts, campers, buses, vans, jet skis or jet ski trailers, (Mini-vans are not included in the term van.)
-Due to various commercial access agreements, the above does not apply to certain commercial entities within the Plantation.
+The Covenants define the recreational vehicle to include motor homes, boats, trailers, motorcycles, mini-bikes, scooters, go-carts, campers, buses, vans, jet skis, or jet ski trailers, (Mini-vans are not included in the term van.)
+Due to various commercial access agreements, the above does not apply to certain commercial entities within the property.

 *Please note that regimes may have further restrictions regarding non-conforming vehicles, and residents may not exercise this option on repeat entrances.

-The Plantation does not provide pick up for yard or landscape debris.
-The regime, commercial entity or owner individual must contract this service.
+Shipyard does not provide pick up for yard or landscape debris.
+The regime, commercial entity, or owner individual must contract this service.
 Landscape debris cannot be staged on the roadside or remain unscreened for more than a brief period.

 Motorcycles and Mopeds: